Art Director, Avatars

 There was no approved execution path of any kind.
 No 2D, no 3D, no direction to build from, just the understanding that the style needed to mature somehow to find distance from the Eiffel Tower avatar, and for that we needed a materialized direction to build toward as an org.

 This was the core reason the avatars team brought me in.
-They were looking for someone who could drive visual exploration without needing a 2D-established direction first, and creative leadership had seen references of the Style 2.0 direction they wanted to pursue in my personal portfolio.
+They were looking for someone who could drive visual exploration without needing a 2D-established direction first, and the direction they wanted already existed in my personal portfolio.
+The aesthetic that became Meta Avatars 2.0, internally Style 2.0, came from my own work.
+Leadership recognized it there and trusted me to bring it in, set the target, and build it out.
 The trust to run ahead of a traditional visdev process, at a tech company with no in-house precedent for it, is the kind of trust I do not forget.

-My approach was direct-to-3D visual development sculpts, delivered on a record time that could land the visual north star without the bumps of the back and forth, and without disrupting set expectations.
+My approach was direct-to-3D visual development sculpts, delivered in record time to establish the visual north star myself without the bumps of the back and forth, and without disrupting set expectations.
 So I brought the film and game studio practice of fully realized 3D maquettes to a platform product.
 Built six maquettes from scratch, each a different persona spanning gender, ethnicity, age, and background.
 These weren't just visual development.
 They were the system specification.
 Every downstream decision, from parametric ranges to ML training targets to vendor quality bars, was built against these references.
 If a future output didn't match what one of those six maquettes would look like in that configuration, the system wasn't working.

 Architecting the parametric systems

 As the style solidified, my role formalized into Art Director.
-The scope expanded from defining the visual language to owning the architecture of the parametric systems generating every user's face and body.
+The visual direction stayed the through-line the whole way, the systems below existed to deliver it.
+The scope expanded from defining the visual language to also owning the architecture of the parametric systems that would generate every user's face and body while holding that language intact.
 Five pieces had to land together for the system to function: a neutral/average body and head to anchor everything and become the canonical foundation for the system, a face parametric system, a body parametric system, a FACS expression layer, and an ML training pipeline that could learn a user's face identity from a picture and produce an automatic avatar interpretation that belonged to the style.
 Each one pushed the next, and all five had to hold up to the highest possible quality bar.

 The neutral head.
-Before any parametric system could exist, the style needed a base mesh to run on top of.
+Before any parametric system could exist, the style needed a base mesh to run on top of, the canonical canvas that had to carry the aesthetic intact no matter how far the mesh deformed.
 I conceived and built the Style 2.0 base mesh, referred to internally as LODprime (on the assumption that other LODs would run in engine, while this one was the production-layer foundation).
 LODprime is the foundational topology that every rig, parametric nuance, blendshape, and animation would run on.
 Neutral but malleable enough to represent billions of users across the full range of ethnicities, ages, and shapes without breaking.
 Conservative enough that rigging and animation could trust its behavior under stylized deformation, while ensuring the identity layer stayed on top of the quality bar.
 This is the piece every other system quietly depends on.
 If the topology isn't the right one, too dense, too artifact-noisy, too many poles, not the right flow, not the right density for the contexts, everything downstream accumulates problems and fails.
 Getting it right was one of the highest-leverage decisions in the whole system at that early stage.

 Face parametrics.
 I decomposed the face identity layer into roughly 150 independently controllable parameters, breaking the face down into micro shapes with minimal individual influence but enormous combined plasticity.
 The design choice was deliberately granular, to give us the nuance needed to represent billions of users.
 The parametric space is vast, and goes deep into face morphology.
 Giving full control over that space carried a risk: the system was capable of delivering high quality and representation bars, but in the hands of less experienced users, or even artists, it could produce undesirable, out-of-style outputs.
 We needed public safe rails.